ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 #.
 Test your changes for rST errors.
 #.
 Build the page, and preferably the entire documentation site, locally.

-To work with documentation on your local machine, you need the following packages installed:
+To work with documentation on your local machine, you need to have python-3.5 or greater and the following packages installed:

 - gcc
 - jinja2